yelghali/prompt-based-tutorial-AKS/README.md

 - How do I enable Virtual nodes in AKS?
 (Note: Virtual nodes do not work with CNI Overlay)

-For Both Developers and Admins:

-- How do I use KEDA scaler to scale workloads based on events and metrics in AKS?

 ## Networking
 For Developers: